Okezie Alozie

 Okezie Alozie (born November 29, 1993) is an American former college football player.
 He played as an outside linebacker at the University at Buffalo.

-High school career
+Early life

 Alozie attended Freedom High School in Bethlehem Township, Pennsylvania where he rushed for over 1,000 yards and 21 touchdowns as a senior for the Patriots.
 As a track sprinter he ran the 100 meters in 10.9h seconds and was on the 4x100 relay team.

 College career

 In 2015, Alozie finished with 85 tackles, 10.5 tackles for loss, 5 sacks, 2 interceptions(1 for TD), 2 forced fumbles, 9 passes defended, and 1 fumble recovery.
 He was named an Honorable Mention All-American by ProFootballFocus and an All-MAC selection by both the league's coaches and Phil Steele.